-The College carries Directors and Officers Liability through Arthur J. Gallagher Risk Management Services.
+The College carries Directors and Officers Liability through Indian Harbor Insurance Company.
 Losses carry a \$1,000,000 limit with a \$25,000 deductible.
 An annual premium is paid for this coverage.

 During the past three fiscal years, no claims have exceeded the amount of coverage.
-There have been no significant reductions in insurance coverage from the prior year in the major categories of risk.
 While the College still has coverage for flood, the underwriter of the policy did increase the deductible from \$100,000 for buildings and contents per event to \$500,000 for buildings and \$500,000 for contents per event.

-NOTE 13: Other Postemployment Benefits (OPEB)
+NOTE 14: Other Postemployment Benefits (OPEB)